Walk-In Freezer Installation | Repair | Maintenance.

 Walk-In freezer service, repair and install should be done by a certified contractor.
 Walk-In Freezer means an enclosed storage space refrigerated to temperatures below 32 degrees Fahrenheit that can be walked into and has a total chilled storage area of less than 3,000 square feet.
 The low side of a walk-in freezer refrigeration system is where the cooling takes place.
 Heat is absorbed into the refrigerant in the evaporator and eventually passes to the compressor inlet, into the high side of the system, where it is rejected.
-The low pressure side of commercial refrigeration system can include any of the following components.
+The low-pressure side of a commercial refrigeration system can include any of the following components.

-- Suction line – This tube is where the low temperature refrigerant gas travels back to the compressor.
+- Suction line – This tube is where the low-temperature refrigerant gas travels back to the compressor.

 - Suction line filter-driers – These are often mounted in a suction line to prevent foreign particles and moisture from entering the compressor.
 Replacement of these filter driers is necessary following a compressor burnout.

-- Accumulator – This consist of a tank with a reservoir on the bottom for liquid refrigerant, an inlet and outlet on top for vapor refrigerant.
+- Accumulator – This consists of a tank with a reservoir on the bottom for liquid refrigerant, an inlet and an outlet on top for vapor refrigerant.
 This design ensures that only vapor refrigerant is drawn out of the accumulator and through the rest of the suction line into the compressor.

 - Pressure switch – This device protects the compressor by shutting it down whenever the refrigerant is low within the system.

 - EPR valve – This consists of an adjustable spring, a bellows or diaphragm, a needle and a seat.
 Two opposing forces working together to operate evaporator pressure regulators.
 An EPR may also be called an open on rising of the inlet pressure valve.